Captain America: Fictional character biography

 Rogers is found decades later by the superhero team the Avengers, the Super-Soldier Serum having allowed him to survive frozen in a block of ice in a state of suspended animation.
 Reawakened in modern times, Rogers resumes activities as a costumed hero, joining and later becoming leader of the Avengers.
 Many of his exploits involve missions undertaken for the Avengers or for S.H.I.E.L.D., an espionage and international law enforcement agency operated by his former war comrade Nick Fury.
 Through Fury, Rogers befriends Sharon Carter, a S.H.I.E.L.D. agent with whom he eventually begins a partnership and an on-again off-again romance.
 He meets and trains Sam Wilson, who becomes the superhero Falcon, and they establish an enduring friendship and partnership.
 After a conspiracy hatched by the Secret Empire to discredit Rogers is revealed to have been personally orchestrated by the President of the United States, a disillusioned Rogers abandons the mantle of Captain America and assumes the title of "Nomad", the "man without a country".
 He eventually re-assumes the title, and later declines an offer from the "New Populist Party" to run for president himself.
 He again abandons the mantle of Captain America to briefly assume the alias of "The Captain" when a government commission orders him to work directly for the U.S. government.

 In the aftermath of the September 11 attacks, Rogers reveals his secret identity to the world.
-Following the disbandment of the Avengers, he discovers that Bucky is still alive, having been brainwashed by the Soviets to become the Winter Soldier.
+Following the disbanding of the Avengers, he discovers that Bucky is still alive, having been brainwashed by the Soviets to become the Winter Soldier.
 Later, in reaction to government efforts to regulate superheroes, Rogers becomes the leader of an underground anti-registration movement that clashes with a pro-registration faction led by fellow Avengers member Iron Man.
 After significant rancor, he voluntarily surrenders and submits to arrest.
 At his trial, he is shot and killed by Sharon Carter, whose actions are manipulated by the villainous Dr. Faustus; in his absence, a recovered Bucky assumes the title of Captain America.
 It is eventually revealed that Rogers did not die, but became displaced in space and time; he is ultimately able to return to the present.
 He resumes his exploits as a superhero, though his public identity is briefly supplanted by a sleeper agent from the terrorist organization Hydra.